thequietlife/CTI-101/assets/security architecture.md

 IT project checklist: <br>
 ✅ Have I met the confidentiality requirements of the project?
 Is the sensitive data only available to authorised users? <br>
 ✅ Is there integrity checking?
 If someone modifies or tampers with the system will I be made aware of it? <br>
-✅ Do I have the system available all the time it is supposed to be available? <br>
+✅ Do I have the system available all the time it is supposed to be available?

+The CIA Triad is similiar to the Project management triangle.
+You can't have all three.
+If you want a project sped up it is going to cost more.
+Thank you to @icd for pointing out that the CIA Triad is similar.<br>

 #### Cybersecurity Architect
 * Role